Summer travel in Japan

 - Also read: Summer gastronomy

-Kakigori, Japanese shaved ice
+Kakigori: Japanese shaved ice

-Nagashi somen, catch them all!
+Nagashi somen: catch 'em all!